shuding/react-wrap-balancer/README.md

 ```

 If you have multiple `<Balancer>` components used, it’s recommended (but optional) to also use
 `<Provider>` to wrap the entire app.
-The will make them share the re-balance logic and reduce the HTML size:
+This will make them share the re-balance logic and reduce the HTML size:

 ```jsx
 import { Provider } from 'react-wrap-balancer'